 Your FREE Library card allows you access to a wealth of services at the Fitchburg Public Library.
 You can borrow books, magazines, CDs, videos, DVDs and art prints from the library, and also use your adult card to borrow museum passes.
 You also need a card to use the library computers.

-Beginning September 1, 2014, you must have your library card to borrow materials.
-We will no longer look up your number--this is to ensure accuracy in all transactions.
+You must have your library card to borrow materials.
+We will not look up your number--this is to ensure accuracy in all transactions.
 Lost your card?
-You can replace it for $1.
+You can replace it for $2.

 Requirements for Obtaining a Library Card